Mickelson’s streak of 26 years in the top 50 comes to an end

 That’s where Mickelson could be found for three weeks shy of 26 years, and even though the streak is done, Mickelson says he is not.

-He’s already talking about making the next Ryder Cup team.
+He already is talking about making the next Ryder Cup team.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports